julienijs/Speed-of-language-change-and-population/README.md

 - 3 bins
 - compare coefficients

+The data for these two changes, together with the birthplaces of the authors, was extracted from C-CLAMP, a corpus of Dutch excerpts from cultural magazines, written between 1837 and 1999.
+The data were then linked with population numbers from the year 1850 of the birthplaces of the authors.
+The resulting dataset was split into three bins, based on the size of the population for each birthplace, where each bin contains larger cities compared to the pervious bin.
+For each bin, one logistic regression model was fitted per change, with the variant as the response variable and the year as the predictor.
+Next, the slopes of these models were taken as a proxy for the speed of the change.
+For both changes, the largest slope belongs to the bin that contains the cities with the largest population count.
+However, there is considerable overlap between the confidence intervals of the slopes for both changes.
+Therefore, this study only hints at the possibility that language propagation occurs more rapidly in larger cities, but it provides no clear evidence that this is indeed the case.

 Note: since the presentation and article are both in Dutch, the R script also produces graphs with annotations in Dutch.

 ## References